 As the company has not had any revenue-producing mineral properties, no mining revenues have been recorded to date.
-The significant income generated in the last seven months of 2006 was the result of higher interest income from significantly higher cash and cash equivalents balances (due to receipt of funds pursuant to the company's May 2006 public offering) invested and generally higher interest rates.
-In the second quarter of 2006, the company realized a gain on the receipt and sale of shares received from prior years' asset sales.
-For 2005, the company's significant loss was mainly due to the write-down of previously deferred power project costs.
+The losses in the first two guarters of 2007 were primarily due to foreign exchange losses attributable to the company's funds being held in U.S. dollars and the significant drop in \$C:\$US exchange rates.
+The earnings generated in the last two quarters of 2006 were the result of significant interest income from the investment of the proceeds of the company's May 2006 public offering.
+For the second quarter of 2006, the company realized a gain on the receipt and sale of shares received from prior years' asset sales.
+For the last two guarters of 2005, the company's significant losses were due to the write-down of previously deferred power project costs and recorded stock-based compensation expenses, respectively.

-In recent years, the company's losses generally reflected the impact and timing of the recording of non-cash stock-based compensation expenses attributable to the Black Scholes Option Pricing Model calculation of the fair value of stock options vested, offset by interest income earned from cash and cash equivalents on hand.
+In recent years, the company's losses largely reflect the impact of foreign exchange losses on holdings of U.S. dollars and the timing of the recording of non-cash stock-based compensation expenses attributable to the Black Scholes Option Pricing Model calculation of the fair value of stock options vested, offset by interest income earned from cash and cash equivalents on hand.